Wealth Transfer Strategies for a Low Interest Rate EnviornmentApril 2015

 Loan to Trust Benefiting Family Members.
 An intra-family loan does not necessarily have to be established for the purpose of acquiring a residence (although a benefit of doing so is the potential deductibility of the interest payments).
 In a low interest rate environment, a loan can be an attractive estate planning tool on its own.
 To the extent the borrower is able to earn a rate of return on the borrowed funds that exceeds the applicable interest rate being paid, the borrower keeps the excess without a transfer tax cost.

-Ordinarily, the interest payment would be included as income on the lender’s income tax return.
-However, it is possible to structure the loan to a trust for the benefits of family members.
+Ordinarily, the interest payments would be included as income on the lender’s income tax return.
+However, it is possible to structure the loan to a trust for the benefit of family members.
 If the trust is a grantor trust, which is transparent for income tax purposes, the interest payments on the loan will not have an income tax consequence.
-Additionally, the income and gains of the trust would be taxable to the grantor, leaving the trust to grow for the benefit of family members without reductions for income tax liability.
+Additionally, the income and gains of the trust would be taxable to the grantor, leaving the trust to grow for the benefit of family members without reduction for income tax liability.

 SALE TO GRANTOR TRUST PRESENTS ANOTHER OPPORTUNITY FOR TAX-FREE TRANSFER

 Another attractive planning strategy could be the sale by a grantor to a grantor trust of property that is expected to appreciate.
 In return, the grantor receives a promissory note, with interest payable at today’s low interest rate.
 As with the loan technique, if the property sold to the trust earns a higher rate of return than the interest payable on the note, the excess represents a tax-free transfer to the trust.
 The property that is sold to the trust should generate enough cash flow to pay down the note.